tomheon/diffscuss/README.md

 # Diffscuss: Code Reviews.
 In Plain Text.

+## What is Diffscuss?

+Diffscuss is:

+* a file format, built on the the unified diff format, that allows threaded code reviews to exist inline with the diffs they address

+* an Emacs mode and Vim plugin to support responding to / managing code reviews in that format (including jumping directly to the source code a comment addresses)

+* a set of command line tools to support generating and managing reviews in the diffscuss format with a simple, directory based tool for posting and managing code reviews

+We at Hut 8 Labs originally developed diffscuss to help us do code reviews when we were onsite with a client who didn't have their own code review system.
+We found ourselves emailing diffs back and forth, writing things like "about halfway through the diff you do X, maybe you should do Y?"
+Eventually we started writing comments right in the diffs themselves, with markers like "EWJ REVIEW!!!" and thought "There has to be a better way."

+Now, about 6 months into using diffscuss, we've grown to love its support for code reviews in our editors--where we're already efficient at reading and navigating code--and especially its abililty to jump directly from a comment to the corresponding line of actual source, which lowers the activation energy for addressing reviews and actually making all those little suggested improvements.

-## Why Should You Use Diffscuss?
+## Why Might You Want to Use Diffscuss?

-* Lower the activation energy and cycle time for code reviews by creating and reading reviews in your editor.
-Then jump straight to the associated source to apply fixes etc.
+* you like the idea of reading and responding to code reviews right in your editor

+* you want to lower the activation energy needed to apply small fixes and suggestions (jump right to the source with a single key combo! make the change!  jump right back!)

-* Keep your reviews in your repo, right next to your code, or email them back and forth if you're a small team and that's easier.
+* you like the idea of keeping your reviews in your repo, right next to your code, or emailing them back and forth if you're just a couple hackers working on something and that's easier

-* Use grep and all the rest of that unix-y toolchain goodness on your reviews.
+* you like the idea of using grep and all the rest of that unix-y toolchain goodness on your reviews

 ## Why Shouldn't You Use Diffscuss?

-* You're a big team with a lot of process around code reviews (e.g. you have automated restrictions for review-then-commit workflows).
+* you're a big team, or you have significant process around code reviews (e.g. you have automated restrictions for review-then-commit workflows)

-* You're not using git (for the moment, Diffscuss is tightly integrated with git).
+* you're not using git (for the moment, diffscuss is tightly integrated with git)

-* You're not using Emacs or vim (for the moment, those are the two editors with Diffscuss tooling support).
+* you're not using Emacs or Vim (for the moment, those are the two editors with diffscuss tooling support)

 ## What Does a Diffscuss Review Look Like?